ryscott5/eparTextTools/vignettes/Extracting From Forms.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-We might notice that the first four documents are generally somewhat different from the 5th through 11th documents, suggesting we need to do more to think about how to anlalyze these forms.
+We might notice that the first four documents are generally somewhat different from the 5th through 11th documents, suggesting we need to do more to think about how to analyze these forms.

 ```r
 docx_table_view(tfiles[8])
 docx_table_view(tfiles[1])
 ```